Share:

 Am I allowed to transfer “personal” data outside the EU?

 The GDPR governs how “personal data” is gathered, maintained, used, and shared.
 Under the GDPR, “personal data” is defined extremely broadly as “any information relating to an identified or geographically identifiable natural person.”
+This definition is at the core of both personal data protection and GDPR certification audits.

 Does the GDPR apply to processors and controllers?